guyshoham/FlightGear/README.md

 2. Download and install [Flightgear](http://home.flightgear.org) to your computer

-## Introducing the flight simulator
+## Introducing to flight simulator
 We would like to write an interpreter for UAV control.

 Our plane will fly in the virtual space of the flight simulator **FlightGear**